 I can’t give a huge amount of info on exams as we are currently at that stage, but I can say that therapists in Canada are very friendly and helpful so if you ask around you are bound to get plenty of help.

-Although it is a long and often stressful process, it is definitely a worthwhile option as there are job opportunities in Canada for physiotherapists.
+Although it is a long and often stressful process, it is definitely a worthwhile option as there are opportunities for physiotherapy jobs in Canada for physiotherapists.
 If you start the credentialing process as early as you can and delay moving over until you are nearly at the exams stage, you will find it easier to look for work.
 Waiting for credentialing is definitely the most frustrating part of the process as it is just a waiting game and is completely out of your control once you have sent of your documents.
 You can prepare for the exams.

 Best of luck with your Canadian adventure.
-All the paperwork and the hoops you have to jump through are most definitely worth it — just start early!
+All the paperwork and the hoops you have to jump through are most definitely worth it.
+Just start early!